-Wall Street dips as investors stay off big bets, eye trade talks
+Wall Street dips as investors stay off big bets, eye developments on trade

 Sage Therapeutics (SAGE.O) tumbled 57% after its experimental fast-acting drug aimed at treating severe depression failed a closely watched study.

-Advancing issues outnumbered decliners by a 1.10-to-1 ratio on the NYSE and by a 1.21-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 1.15-to-1 ratio on the NYSE and a 1.01-to-1 ratio on the Nasdaq.

-The S&P index recorded 10 new 52-week highs and two new lows, while the Nasdaq recorded 41 new highs and 42 new lows.
+The S&P index recorded 10 new 52-week highs and three new lows, while the Nasdaq recorded 42 new highs and 46 new lows.

 Reporting by Shreyashi Sanyal and Arjun Panchadar in Bengaluru; Editing by Saumyadeb Chakrabarty and Arun Koyyur